 What information is shared with Google

-If you turn on usage and diagnostics, your device sends information to Google about what’s working and not working.
-For example, your device can send information like battery level, how often you use your apps, and the quality and length of your network connections (like mobile, Wi-Fi, and Bluetooth).
+If you turn on usage and diagnostics, your device sends info to Google about what’s working and not working.
+For example, your device can send info like:

 How Google uses this information

-For example, Google can use usage and diagnostics information to improve:
+For example, Google can use usage and diagnostics info to improve:

-Google can use information about what's using the most battery on your device to help make common features use less battery.
+- Battery life: Google can use info about what's using the most battery on your device to help make common features use less battery.

 - Crashing or freezing on devices: Google can use info about when apps crash and freeze on your device to help make the Android operating system more reliable.

-Some aggregated information can help partners, like Android developers, make their apps and products better, too.
+Some aggregated info can help partners, like Android developers, make their apps and products better, too.